CSV Export and Import

 The OAS.Options file contains all settings defined under Configure-Options of the Configure OAS application.

-The OAS.license file will be updated with an activation with the OAS Serial Number to enable product features and the number of tags in the license.
+The OAS.License file will be updated with an activation with the OAS Serial Number to enable product features and the number of tags in the license.

 OAS.GUID